This quick and easy Dog Cake Recipe is perfect for celebrating your pup’s birthday or spoiling them, just because!

-Today is National Spoil Your Dog Day and I have a pooch approved dog cake recipe for you to spoil them with!
-My friends at Bounty asked me how I planned to spoil my dogs for #spoilyourdogday, and of course the answer included baking.
-Like any special day, I think we should celebrate with cake!
-A dog cake that is!
-And fun dog gifts!
+My friends asked me how I planned to spoil my dogs for National Spoil Your Dog Day, and of course the answer included baking.
+Like any special day, I think we should celebrate with cake.
+A puppy approved dog cake!

 I think it’s safe to say my furry friend is thrilled.
 Then again I have a cocker spaniel, so he basically lives, eats, breathes and sleeps for food.
-I feel his pain though, when it comes to the love of food, the struggle is real, even if you are a dog. 🙂
+I’m sure I’m not the only one with a food motivated pup!

 Dog Cake Recipe

-This dog cake is packed full of good stuff, including peanut butter, applesauce and pumpkin.
+This dog cake is packed full of great ingredients, including peanut butter, applesauce and pumpkin.
 It comes together and bakes up just like any other cake, but is perfect for your pets.
-The consumption of this cake can get a little messy (um, hello, dogs, and mine are slobbery messes!) but Bounty has you covered for cleaning up any messes your pups might make.
-Thanks to Bounty for sponsoring this post.
+The optional frosting is made from peanut butter and yogurt.

 Dog Cake Recipe